ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 ![Figure 5](../images/seasonal-change-example.jpg "Monthly median VH gamma-0 power values for May, July and September, displayed as a multiband RGB (May, July, Sept) image")

-*Figure 5: Monthly median VH gamma-0 power values for May, July and September, displayed as a multiband RGB (May, July, Sept) image*
+*Figure 5: Monthly median VH gamma-0 power values for May, July and September, displayed as a multiband RGB (May, July, Sept) image.
+Contains modified Copernicus Sentinel data 2017, processed by ESA.*

 #### Quantifying Change over Time